 Residents of the almshouse are known as ‘Brothers’, which is a purely traditional term acknowledging the Charterhouse’s monastic past.
 The building is formally known as Sutton’s Hospital in Charterhouse, and is a registered charity (number 207773).

 The public are invited to discover our dramatic story in our museum, which was curated in partnership with the Museum of London.
-Please see our Visit Us page for updates in our phased reopening to the public from summer 2021, and explore the opportunity to hire many stunning areas of the Charterhouse for filming and private functions.
-We also have a purpose built Learning Centre from which we run our Learning Programme for schools, families, universities and adult learners.
+Please see our Visit Us page for details, and explore the opportunity to hire many stunning areas of the Charterhouse for filming and private functions.
+We also have a purpose-built Learning Centre from which we run our Learning Programme for schools, families, universities and adult learners.

 If you would like to get in touch with us, you can do so via the Contact Us page.